UHMyafeiwang/UHMyafeiwang.github.io/essays/Ask good question.md

 ## Asking Questions the Smart Way

 Asking questions the smart way is an art that can greatly enhance the quality of the answers you receive and the overall experience of both the inquirer and the respondent.
 To ask a question smartly means to be prepared, clear, and respectful.
 First and foremost, it's crucial to do your homework.
 Before posting a question in an online forum or community, invest time in researching the issue independently.
-Consult relevant documentation, manuals, FAQs, or search engines to see if your question has already been addressed.
+Consult relevant documentation, manuals, questions, or search engines to see if your question has already been addressed.
 This not only demonstrates your commitment to solving the problem but also respects the time and expertise of those who may potentially assist you.

 When you do pose a question, ensure it is well-formed.
 This involves providing context, details, and a clear problem statement.
 Be specific about what you are trying to achieve, the steps you have taken, and the roadblocks you've encountered.
 A good question should stand alone, meaning that someone unfamiliar with your problem can understand it without requiring additional information.
 This not only expedites the response process but also increases the likelihood of receiving relevant and accurate answers.